Madamina, il catalogo e questo

 The hotel was essentially a straight line walk of about 250 meters from the Municipal House but as I was returning after the show, I happened upon Shlomit and Kathlene who were out for a walk in the direction of the Grand Café Orient and who unexpectedly invited me to join them – something I did happily.

 I’ve nearly wrapped up my trip in the spring of 2022 and have two posts remaining.
 One will cover my trip home with a fun little addendum and will be quite brief.
-The final post will be the opposite as it recaps all the music references (I think) of this segment of the trip.
+The final post will be the opposite of brief as it recaps all the music references (I think) of this segment of the trip.

 Meanwhile, here are the rest of the photos from my final full day in Prague.